TheresaLui/SelfHelpContent_v2/articles/partnercenter/co-sell-cannot-view-referrals.md

 ## **Recommended Steps**

-- Check if your company is using multiple tenants to login to partner center.
+- Check if your company is using multiple tenants to login to partner center
 - Check to make sure that the MPN id associated with your solution in GTM is same as the MPN id associated with your tenant.
-If they are not, please contact support with this information.
+If they are not, please contact support with this information
-- If the same contact is used in Business profiles across tenants, you may be looking at the wrong tenant for the referrals.
+- If the same contact is used in Business profiles across tenants, you may be looking at the wrong tenant for the referrals
-- Try to login to other tenants and check for referrals.
+- Try to login to other tenants and check for referrals

 ## **Recommended Documents**